 The Broncos also set eight team records, seven individual season records, two individual career records and four freshman individual records in 2010-11.
 Foster, who averaged a WCC-leading 20.2 ppg in 2010-11, was named by CollegeInsider.com to the Mid-Major All-America Team and the WCC’s Most Valuable Player.
 His 140 three’s were No. 1 nationally and No. 9 all-time in the NCAA.
-Both Foster and Marc Trasolini scored their 1000th point this season.
-All four seniors – Ben Dowdell, Troy Payne, Nate Mensah and Michael Santos – will graduate in June 2011.
+Both Foster and Trasolini scored their 1000th point in 2011 as well.
+All four seniors – Ben Dowdell, Troy Payne, Nate Mensah and Michael Santos – graduated in June 2011.

-Keating led the Broncos to 16 wins in 2009-10 and a trip to the West Coast Conference Tournament semi-finals.
-In addition to Bryant being named the WCC Player of the Year, Foster was named the WCC Newcomer of the Year.
+Keating led the Broncos to 16 wins in 2009-10 and a trip to the WCC Tournament semi-finals.
+In addition to John Bryant being named the WCC Player of the Year, Foster was named the WCC Newcomer of the Year.
 Three Broncos were named to the WCC All-Freshman team with the trio breaking 10 Bronco freshmen records.